 Contact your municipal clerk and request that an application for absentee ballot be sent to you for the primary or election or both.
-You may also submit a written request in the form of a letter.
+You may also submit a written request in the form of a letter, or you may apply for an absentee ballot online at MyVote.wi.gov.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
 You must include a copy of an acceptable form of Photo ID.
 You may make application for an absentee ballot by mail, email or in person.

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.